KevinVanderveen/Daily-US-Births-2000-2014/README.md

 ## Analysis of Daily US Births

 Given the uncertainties around childbirth, one might expect little variation in the number of babies born on one day to the next.
 However, knowing that over 98% of births in the US occur in a hospital and around 50% of these births are pre-scheduled (either cesarian section or induction) might alter this expectation.
-In this analysis, we explore the patterns that underlie the variations in the number of daily US births.
+In this [Jupyter Notebook](https://github.com/KevinVanderveen/Daily-US-Births-2000-2014/blob/master/Analysis%20of%20Daily%20US%20Birth%20Data%202000-2014.ipynb), we explore the patterns that underlie the variations in the number of daily US births.

 ## Data Source